 This type of leadership is particularly impactful in the context of the Syrian crisis.
 The State Department explains that “a number of other countries without regular resettlement programs have also stepped forward to admit Syrians through humanitarian admissions programs” due to U.S. efforts to convince more nations to resettle refugees.
 The State Department continues that American resettlement efforts in Africa, the Middle East, and East Asia helped “energize efforts” by the United Nations to ensure refugee and asylum protections for large populations.

-This political capital allows us push other governments to take similar measures, even outside of refugee resettlement.
+This political capital allows us to push other governments to take similar measures, even outside of refugee resettlement.
 If the United States doesn’t resettle refugees, slashes resettlement totals, contributes less funding to crucial groups and organizations, or leaves international agreements, America leaves an absence of leadership and a vacuum in its place.

 As Secretary Chertoff wrote: “Our values and our national-security interests argue for raising our refugee ceiling, not lowering it.
 The president should seize the mantle of Reagan and fortify U.S. leadership on refugees.”